-TIP: you can use the same procedure to repair stuck or broken in/out/aux connector inside any audio-capable device, such as mobile/cell phones, tablet, laptop or desktop computers!
+TIP: you can use the same procedure to repair stuck or broken in/out/aux connector inside any audio-capable device, such as mobile (cell) phones, tablets, keyboards, audio recorders, laptops or desktop computers!

 HOW TO REMOVE 3.5 mm AUDIO JACK (PLUG) TIP THAT GOT BROKEN AND STUCK

 3.5 mm Jack (1/8 inch) TRS / HeadPhones Audio Connector stuck broken tip inside headphones socket

 Yesterday my 3.5 millimeter audio jack connector cable (also known as 1/8″ TRS, Audio jack, phone jack, phono jack, phones connector) got broken and the tip was left stuck inside the analog LINE-IN input of my Conrad McCrypt DR3 Portable Recorder.
 There was no way to get the tip out from the female connector side.

 Even got an idea to open the recorder and try to push the tip out from the inner socket side, but I was out of luck.
 The internal chassis mount female jack socket soldered onto PCB board is enclosed in a plastic case without any openings on it.
 Back to square one.